microsoft/accessibility-insights-service/packages/web-workers/README.md

 When debugging a durable function, it is recommended to trigger durable function instance directly.
 Avoid using timer-based Azure function to trigger a durable function instance.
 Disable the existing timer-based function (if any) by renaming the corresponding **function.json** file.

-To trigger the durable function locally use any HTTP web client tool (Postman, etc..) to send the HTTP POST request to the following URL:
+To trigger the durable function locally use any HTTP web client tool to send the HTTP POST request to the following URL:

 ```
 http://localhost:7071/runtime/webhooks/durabletask/orchestrators/<function name>